The University of Colorado College of Nursing enrolls over 950 undergraduate and graduate students.

 Nursing students are working toward the following degrees: bachelor of science, master of science, doctor of nursing practice and doctor of philosophy.
 Continuing education post master's certificate programs and postdoctoral studies are also available.

-Master’s specialties include adult clinical nurse specialist, adult nurse practitioner, family nurse practitioner, family psychiatric mental health nurse practitioner, health care informatics, nurse midwifery, pediatric nursing leadership and special needs, pediatric nurse practitioner, special studies, and women’s health care nurse practitioner.
+Master’s specialties include adult-gerontology nurse practitioner, adult-gerontology clinical nurse specialist, family nurse practitioner, family psychiatric mental health nurse practitioner, health care informatics, nurse midwifery, nursing leadership and health care systems, pediatric nurse practitioner, women's health care nurse practitioner.

 The college has a 30-year history of distance education, especially serving citizens of Colorado, and many courses may be taken online.
 The RN to BS and two master’s options can be completed totally online.